asamerh4/eo-analytics/processing-backends/otc/README.md

 processing backend on OTC
 =========================
-Playbooks and roles for deployment on Open Telekom Cloud (OTC)
+Playbooks and roles for deployment on Open Telekom Cloud IaaS (OTC)

 ## what you need
 - ansible control host with internet access (preferably linuxOS)